Hazukiaoi/superpowers-game-ftween-plugin/tutorial.md

             .start();

             // this also require to call TWEEN.update() or tween.update() as often as possible in order for the tween to update.
-            // note that with SPTWEEN, the same code is needed but the manuall update isn't

             // with the Tween actor component:
             new Tween( this.actor, currentPos )
             .to( { x: 10, y: -5, z: 0 }, 3000 )
             .onUpdate( onUpdate )
             .start();
-            // using the TWeen actor component makes the tween update automatically }
+            // using the Tween actor component makes the tween update automatically }
     }